 Eurolines and other local bus services operate throughout the country, you can check their websites for pricing and timetable details — though it might be just as easy to go to the bus station and ask!
 In some cases, bus will be your only public transport option, especially if you’re heading to a small town — not every village has a train station.

 Car and camper rental in Italy

 If you think you can handle driving in the mad Mediterranean traffic, then car hire is no problem at all.
 Confirm with your car-hire company if you want to cross any international borders and take all the usual precautions when it comes to pre-rental checks.

-Cycling and hiking Italy is absolutely stunning.
-While I wouldn’t want to be dodging traffic in Rome or Naples, the coast, farmland and mountains provide excellent touring grounds.
-Sicily would have to a favourite, with everything within easy reach.
+Cycling and hiking in Italy is absolutely stunning.
+While I wouldn’t want to be dodging traffic in Rome or Naples, the coast, farmland, and mountains provide excellent touring grounds.
+Sicily would have to be a favourite, with everything within easy reach.
 Plus, the Cinque Terre is famous for its gorgeous walks.
-Also consider hiring a bike for day trips if you don’t want to make cycling your principle mode of transport.
+Consider hiring a bike for day trips if you don’t want to make cycling your principal mode of transport.